 Project selection leadership is required in a Project Portfolio Management (PPM) approach to effectively enable the organization to evaluate, select, initiate and manage projects.
 The PPM approach brings a discipline to the collection of projects or programs in order to facilitate more effective project management to meet specific strategic business objectives.

 Typically, smaller companies do not use a PPM approach.
 This is often due to cost concerns - which would be out-weighed by selecting the "right" projects.
 Likewise, some larger companies chose not to use a PPM approach, again it is usually a financial decision.
 Due to the number of project investments, implementing a PPM approach in a larger company, often requires the selection and implementation of a PPM application.

-As briefly described on other pages, larger project management applications, such as Microsoft Enterprise Project Management (EPM), Primavera and Clarity, facilitate a PPM approach.
-There are several other software applications from smaller vendors, such as OpenAir’s Integrated PPM Suite, Serena Software’s Portfolio Edge, Casewise’s ITA Accelerator , Innotas’ PPM software as a service (SaaS) solution, and others.
+As briefly described on other pages, larger project management applications, such as Microsoft Enterprise Project Management (EPM), Oracle's PPM (formerly Primavera) and Clarity, facilitate a PPM approach.
+There are several other software applications from smaller vendors, such as OpenAir’s Integrated PPM Suite, Micro Focus (formerly Serena Software) Portfolio Edge, Casewise’s ITA Accelerator , Innotas’ PPM software as a service (SaaS) solution, and others.